febrianamir/febrianamir.github.io/content/_index.md

 You can also find me on [GitHub](https://github.com/febrianamir) and [LinkedIn](https://www.linkedin.com/in/febrianamir).

+## Download CV

+<a href="/documents/cv-febrian-amir.pdf" download>Download CV</a>.

 ## Contact

-Never hesitate to send me an email at hi.febrianamir@gmail.com
+Never hesitate to send me an email at hi.febrianamir@gmail.com.